 Traditional olive presses employ grindstones to grind the olives, reducing them to a paste from which the oil can be extracted.
 Unlike the grindstones of a mill, which are horizontally mounted, the grindstones of an olive press are vertically mounted and rotate in a tub, crushing the olives against the floor of the tub.Continue to 3 of 10 below.

 The grindstones of this press are made of granite, 4 feet in diameter, and more than a foot thick.
 They weigh about 1.5 metric tons each and are turned by an electric motor.
 The paste is ready for the next step when it becomes oily.
 It takes about a half hour of grinding to reach this stage.Continue to 4 of 10 below.

 04 of 10

-When it's done, an assistant puts the paste onto round pads called Fiscoli, which he stacks in the press.
-About a kilo (2 1/4) pounds of paste per pad, and Francesco's assistant stacks the pads in sets of five, separating each 5-pad stack with a steel plate.
+When it's done, an assistant puts the paste onto round pads called fiscoli, which he stacks in the press.
+There are about 2 1/4 pounds of paste per pad, the pads are stacked in sets of five, separating each 5th pad stack with a steel plate.

 05 of 10

 The fiscoli, with their layers of olive paste, are stacked in the press, in five-pad stacks separated by steel plates.

 Loading the press takes 45 minutes to an hour, and by the time the press is half loaded, the weight of the stack is already pressing oil from the lowermost disks.